Jhn-Proh/JhnyProh/README.md

-- 👋 Hi, I’m @JhnyProh
+- 👋 Hi, I’m @Jhn-Proh
 - 👀 I’m interested in coding also making money online
 - 🌱 I’m currently learning Barchelor of computer science
 - 💞️ I’m looking to collaborate on ideas and coding
-- 📫 How to reach me jhnarnold@gmail.com
+- 📫 How to reach me jhnyarnold@gmail.com

 <!---
 JhnyProh/JhnyProh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.